-Annie Yessaian, gynecological oncologist and University of Southern California gynecology assistant professor, treated Echeverria’s cancer.
-Yessaian said if Echeverria hadn’t used J&J talcum powder products daily on her genital area for decades, she would not have developed ovarian cancer.
+Annie Yessaian, a gynecological oncologist and University of Southern California gynecology assistant professor, treated Echeverria's cancer.
+Yessaian said if Echeverria hadn't used J&J talcum powder products daily on her genital area for decades, she would not have developed ovarian cancer.
 J&J unsuccessfully tried to have her testimony excluded before the trial.

 Another expert witness, pathology expert John Godleski is a retired Harvard Public Health professor.
 He examined Echeverria’s reproductive tissue after it was surgical removal as a part of her treatment.
 He found 11 talc particles in her tissue samples and said one particle can indicate that the tissue may contain hundreds of particles.

 Echeverria's attorneys discussed the severity of reproductive injuries and how that would impact J&J's wholesome, family-first image.
 The trial outlined studies, regulations, and internal communications that indicate J&J may have known about the link between talcum powder and increased risk of ovarian cancer.

 Echeverria, who died in August 2017, was the first to win a talcum powder case in California.